-- 1. Turn OFF gas to furnace at the manual gas shutoff valve external to the furnace. - Connect a calibrated manometer (or appropriate gas pressure gauge) at either the gas valve inlet pressure tap or the gas piping drip leg.
-See White-Rodgers 36J27 gas valve (Figure 62C) to locate the inlet pressure tap. - Turn ON the gas supply and operate the furnace and all other gas consuming appliances on the same gas supply line.
+- 1. Turn OFF gas to furnace at the manual gas shutoff valve external to the furnace. - 2.
+Connect a calibrated water manometer (or appropriate gas pressure gauge) at either the gas valve inlet pressure tap or the gas piping drip leg.
+See White-Rodgers 36J22 gas valve figure for location of inlet pressure tap.